funyin/funyin/README.md

 Here is what you should know about me:

 - 🔭 I’m currently working on ...
-A Movie Streaming App
+A Space standup bot
 - 🌱 I’m currently learning ...
 Jetpack Compose
 - 👯 I’m looking to collaborate on ...
 Flutter
 - 💬 Ask me about ...
 Flutter